 “Then come with us to the palace of Cleueus.”

 “I am grateful for your kindness.”
-She said, a faint glow, like the rays of the morning sun emanating from her crooked form.
+She said, a faint glow, like the rays of the morning sun, emanating from her crooked form.
 Pulling her cloak around her, the light waned as they led her into one of the palace rooms, where a group of women were gathered by the fire.

 “May we offer you some wine?”
-One of the girls asked, but Demeter declined, taking only kykeion, brewed from barley and pennyroyal to soothe her throat.
+One of the girls asked, but Demeter declined, taking only kykeion, brewed from barley and pennyroyal, to soothe her throat.

-Conversation flowed for many hours, until the fire waned like the moon beyond the window, and Iambe began to jest with her sisters.
-Her jaw loosened by wine, her jovial tone soon caused the lady Demeter to smile, and as she did, her hood slipped from her head.
-Hair like a golden, sunlit river flowed down her back, her eyes aglow.
-Hastily she pulled up her hood, but for a fleeting second they had seen her eternal guise.
+Conversation flowed for many hours, until the fire waned, like the moon beyond the window, and Iambe began to jest with her sisters.
+Her jaw loosened by wine, her jovial tone soon caused the lady Demeter to smile and, as she did, her hood slipped from her head.
+Hair like a golden, sunlit river, flowed down her back, her eyes aglow.
+Hastily she pulled up her hood but, for a fleeting second, they had seen her eternal guise.

-Over the weeks the people comforted Demeter, and with her benevolent grace she anointed, Demophon, the king’s youngest son, daily with ambrosia.
-As nanny to the boy, she became so taken with him that after a month she prepared a fire with which to cleanse him of his mortality, and re-craft his body into that of an immortal.
+Over the weeks, the people comforted Demeter and, with her benevolent grace, she daily anointed Demophon, the king”s youngest son, with ambrosia.
+As nanny to the boy, she became so taken with him that, after a month, she prepared a fire with which to cleanse him of his mortality, and re-craft his body into that of an immortal.

-The young boy smiled as the flames licked the air, flashing of blue and amber in the darkness.
+The young boy smiled, as the flames licked the air, flashing blue and amber in the darkness.
 Demeter laid the boy down, but did not see his mother, Metaneria, watching.
-With anger and horror she burst into the room.
-Her screams causing the fire to burn ferociously and devour the small child.
-Guards came running into the room, followed by the King who drew his sword and placed it on Demeter’s neck.
+With anger and horror, she burst into the room, her screams causing the fire to burn ferociously, and devour the small child.
+Guards came running into the room, followed by the King, who drew his sword and placed it on Demeter”s neck.

 “What have you done old woman?!”
-He roared at her, and slowly she pushed the blade away and lowered her hood.
-Assuming her true form as goddess of the harvest.
-Immediately the guards, including the King and the Queen, fell to their knees and begged for forgiveness and understanding.
+He roared at her and, slowly, she pushed the blade away, and lowered her hood, assuming her true form, as goddess of the harvest.
+Immediately, the guards, and the King and the Queen, fell to their knees, and begged for forgiveness and understanding.

-Furiously, Demeter explained, and decided that she would instead initiate their eldest son Triptolemos, into the divine mysteries, calling him to her, a chariot pulled by winged drakons appeared beyond the window.
-She watched him leave as a slither of moon rose through the heavens.
+Furiously, Demeter explained, and decided that she would, instead, initiate their eldest son, Triptolemos, into the divine mysteries.
+Calling him to her, a chariot, pulled by winged drakons, appeared beyond the window.
+She watched him leave, as a slither of moon rose through the heavens.

-In the temples, plumes of smoke began to rise from smouldering nuggets of frankincense.
-The wind offering its prayers to the God of the crossroads.
-To Hermes, son of Zeus and daughter of Maia, who descended to the earth.
-Onwards through the skin of soil, and down into the infernal regions.
-His gilded, winged heels, shot through the darkness like a star falling from heaven.
-His caduceus downturned, he crossed through the gates, Cerberus’s triple headed shadow falling across his path.
-As Hermes trod the marble passageway, and on into the lofty hall.
+In the temples, plumes of smoke began to rise, from smouldering nuggets of frankincense, the wind offering its prayers to the god of the crossroads, to Hermes, son of Zeus and daughter of Maia, who descended to the earth.
+Onwards, through the skin of soil, and down into the infernal regions, his gilded, winged heels, shot through the darkness, like a star falling from heaven.
+His caduceus downturned, he crossed through the gates, with Cerberus”s triple-headed shadow falling across his path.
+Hermes trod the marble passageway, and on into the lofty hall.

-Hades was sat on his vast throne of ebony, all over arched with a bower of fossilized cypress trees that were lit with many lamps.
-However, as he approached, Hermes saw that even these eternal flames were eclipsed by the luminous, wise, and formidable beauty of Kore, now Persephone.
-Robed in dark velvet figured with silver, and with a diadem of opals upon her brow.
-She sat in her own throne next to Hades, their hands entwined.
+Hades was sittin on his vast throne of ebony, all over-arched with a bower of fossilized cypress trees, that were lit with many lamps.
+However, as he approached, Hermes saw that even these eternal flames were eclipsed by the luminous, wise, and formidable beauty of Kore, who was now Persephone, robed in dark velvet, figured with silver, and with a diadem of opals upon her brow.
+She sat on her own throne, next to Hades, their hands entwined.